tnscorcoran/openshift-operators/README.md

 ```
 oc get pod postgresql-gogs-gogs-server -o yaml
 ```

-# ABOUT 10 lines from the top - AND DELETE THIS AFTER

 By contrast, the top level *gogs-server* - does not have an *ownerReferences* section: